AtabeTuatara/AtabeTuatara/README.md

 - I am here to help build Anything as a Utility (xaaU).
 - Water is almost a utility.
 Food is still not a utility!
 - Neither are all the things needed to set a human free of basic survival.
-- Neither in the "Mmodernized" West nor in any other country!
+- Neither in the "Modernized" West nor in any other country!
 - Marketplaces, communication and construction are still not a utility!
 - And it's getting worse.
 I want to move it in the other direction!

 - I believe in unlimited societal & knowledge growth, not in unlimited individual growth!
-- Individual growth needs to be capped; otherwise, the few dreaming to live forever will try!
+- Individual growth needs to be self-capped.
+- A few dream of "living" or being remembered forever and will try...
+- Some of these eternal dreamers have >1000x the resources of the average human being!
-- And those in who want to and have 1000x more power and money than most of us, will subvert our resources
+- And with that much power & influence will subvert our resources!
-- And keep us busy in politiciak, preacher and prosecutor modes!
+- Keeping us busy in politiciak, preacher & prosecutor modes!
+- Machines (for now) don't have such aspirations!
+- I want to build more machines that can deliver on Everythign as a Utility!

-- 🌱 I’m currently learning Reinforcement, GraphNN and other NN related topics
+- 🌱 I’m currently studying Reinforcement Learning, GraphNN & related topics
 - 💞️ I’m looking to collaborate on machine vision & intelligence
 - 📫 You can DM on Twitter @AtabeTuatara.